JamKelley22/Alarm.me/README.md

 4. `yarn start`

 ### Public URL
-The project will be running [here](https://s3.amazonaws.com/alarm-me/index.html) as soon as permission issues are resolved
+The project will be running [here](http://alarm.jamkelley.com/) as soon as nginx is setup

+### Master Branch Frozen
+The master branch devlopment is halted currently, only commits on the README and in docs/ will be created.